monero-project/monero-site/knowledge-base/moneropedia/encryption.md

 @Kovri implements various types of encryption in *at least* 4 essential capacities:

 - @Reseed for bootstrapping
-- @Garlic-routing: three layers of encryption are used to verify the secure delivery of @messages to the recipient/peer/@destination
+- @Garlic-routing: three layers of encryption (@garlic-encryption) are used to verify the secure delivery of @messages to the recipient/peer/@destination
 - @Tunnel encryption: garlic messages are passed through a @tunnel and encrypted by the @tunnel gateway to the @tunnel endpoint
 - @Transport layer encryption prevents the ability to decrypt @messages at the [media layer](https://en.wikipedia.org/wiki/OSI_model)